xenyo/really/README.md

 ### One-to-one mapping from classes to styles.
 Really!

-All classes in really.css map directly to a CSS property and value.
+All classes in really.css map directly to a single CSS property and value.

 For example, the `display-none` class applies `display: none !important`, `margin-0` applies `margin: 0 !important` and so on.